gnolang/gno/docs/getting-started/using-gnokey.md

 ```

 To understand how to use this subcommand better, let's write a simple "Hello world"
 [pure package](../concepts/packages.md).
-First, lets create a folder which will
+First, let's create a folder which will
 store our example code.

 ```bash